JoaoEdison/ocrc/README.md

 Run makefile in `src` folder.
 You will get three executable codes:

-* `init_net.out`, the program that generate the raw neural network.
+* `init_net.out`: this generates the raw neural network.

-* `training.out`, the training program.
+* `training.out`: the training program.

-* `view.out`, a program to see the results.
+* `view.out`: a program to view the results.

-These programs look for the `weights` file, created by `init_net.out`, in the current working directory to save and load the neural network.
+These programs look for the `weights` file in the current working directory to save and load the neural network.

 ## Usage

-You can configure the neural network format in the `init_net.c` and recompile it with the make command.
-Afterwards, `init_net.out` is called to generate the network, in the `weights` file.
-Or use the already trained `weights` file that comes in with it.
-(WARNING: this program overwrites `weights` on every call)
+To configure the neural network format, modify the `init_net.c` and recompile it using the make command.
+After recompiling, execute `init_net.out` to generate the raw network, wich will be saved in `weights` (WARNING: running the program will overwrites `weights` on every call).
+Alternatively, you can use the provided pre-trained `weights`.

-`training.out` has several training options, feel free to try them out.
-It is necessary to inform the absolute path for the training and test directories, respectively, in the `dataset_paths` and `test_paths` files that you need to create, they need read permissions.
-One absolute path must be informed per line, each of which corresponds to the class of its line in the file.
+`training.out` offers several training options.
+Please feel free to exlore and experiment with them.
+To use the program, create two files: `dataset_paths` and `test_paths`.
+In the `dataset_paths` file, specify the absolute paths to the training directories, one path per line, corresponding to each class.
+Do the same for `test_paths`, where paths are to test directories.
+Ensure that these files have read permissions.

-The `view.out` program is used to check the recognitions made by the network and also has several options.
+The `view.out` program allows you to inspect the network's recognition results.
+It also offers various options for visualization.

 ## License